EsipovPA/Neural-Net-Project/README.md

 Also, have to point out, that I use Visual studio SE 17.
 If one sees this code years after upload, keep that in mind))

+master branch - Basic neural net.
+All the functionality is develope, but the net structure is rather simple/

+Perceptron branch - Simple perceptron taught to recognize 10 different characters of size 15

+Working on teaching perceptron to recognize different chineese characters